Are you wanting to study the Bible but are unsure where to begin?

 What Bible translation will help me understand the Bible?

-That’s a question we get asked many times.
+Those are questions we get asked many times.
 There is no perfect answer.
 Although there are many opinions!

 Some will tell you that the King James Version is the only accurate translation to use.
 It is the only version authorized by a King, but he was also a King who disliked the Christians.
 They caused him trouble.